liaochenlanruo/BtToxin_Digger/README.md

   - The database has been updated, adding support for Cyt, Vip and other virulence factors.
   - BtToxin_Digger generates comprehensive and readable outputs including toxin list and sequence for each input; a matrix of all strains and the virulence factors it contains (behavior strain names, listed as virulence factor names), which can be used as virulence factors contained in the strain Database; and a file writes the information and sequences of all toxins (Table 1) to facilitate centralized processing and downstream analysis and experiment designs.
   - Added multi-thread support, greatly improving the running speed of the pipeline.

-- **Choose BtToxin_Digger or BtToxin_Digger for analysis?**

-  - Choose BtToxin_Digger

-    - When you have just several strains to analyze;
-    - You only care about Cry protein;
-    - You don't care about the domain of Cry protein;
-    - You will be patient to manually summarize the mined toxin gene information and sequences into the table one by one;

-  - Choose BtToxin_Digger

-	  - Errors occurred when using BtToxin_Digger;
-	  - You have large-scale data to analyze;
-	  - You want to mine toxin genes from unassembled reads;
-	  - You care about not only Cry protein, but also Cyt, Vip and other virulence factors;
-	  - You want to know what domains the Cry protein contains;
-	  - You want to build a database of Strains vs. Toxins;
-	  - You have no patience to summarize the results;

 ## Installation